r-statz/test-server/README.md

 # Production
 I realize that publishing the code was not necessarily a part of the exercise, but in troubleshooting Sendgrid domain situation, I ended up deploying both the client and server to heroku.

+# Improvements
+- Ideally the file structure is less flat, there is a global testing suite in place, a db connected etc.
+- And sendgrid would be functional.
+Dang you domain authentication!!!